Irish Race Conventions: New York City 1994

-The Irish Race Convention that was held at the Jacob Javits Center in New York on June 11th, 1994 was initially conceived by Gerry McGeough, an Irish Republican from Co Tyrone.
+The Irish Race Convention that was held at the Jacob Javits Center in New York on June 11, 1994 with Sinn Fein leader Gerry Adams as guest speaker.
+This convention was initially conceived by Gerry McGeough, an Irish Republican from Co Tyrone.

-McGeough, who had been extradited from Germany to the United States in May of 1992 on foot of charges from 1982 relating to the procurement of weapons for use by the IRA against the British in the North of Ireland, had been released on bail within weeks of his arrival in the US and immediately set about speaking and organizing on behalf of the Irish Republican cause among Irish-Americans.
+McGeough, who had been extradited from Germany to the United States in May 1992 on charges from 1982 relating to the procurement of weapons for use by the IRA against the British in the North of Ireland.
+He was released on bail within weeks of his arrival in the US and immediately set about speaking and organizing on behalf of the Irish Republican cause among Irish-Americans.

 He joined the Ancient Order of Hibernians (AOH) at this time and worked closely on Irish and Catholic issues with many of its prominent members, including Vic Sackett from Long Island.

 The plans for an Irish Race Convention in the tradition of those that had taken place over the previous generations, began to fully crystalize in the summer of 1993 and an umbrella group, the Irish American Movement (IAM) was formed.

-The IAM’s primary role was to facilitate meetings involving a wide spectrum of Irish-American organizations as well as plan and fundraise for the Convention itself.
+The IAM’s primary role was to facilitate meetings involving a wide spectrum of Irish-American organizations and to plan and fundraise for the Convention itself.